missing-user/single-stage-opt/Readme.md

 ## Overview
 - `plots/` most simple scripts to generate the plots for my thesis can be found here.
 More complex plotting were sometimes written as part of the main scripts of the respective tasks instead.
-- `quasr_exploration` Interactive tool for exploring coil complexity, efficiency sequences and geometries of configurations in the QUASR database.
+- `quasr_exploration/` Interactive tool for exploring coil complexity, efficiency sequences and geometries of configurations in the QUASR database.
-- `lgradb_quasr_analysis` validation of $L_{\nabla B}^*$ the magnetic gradient lengthscale and related metrics on a bigger dataset of stellarators.
+- `lgradb_quasr_analysis/` validation of $L_{\nabla B}^*$ the magnetic gradient lengthscale and related metrics on a bigger dataset of stellarators.
 Evaluation of the theory of efficient fields.
-- `synthetic_normal_fields` Exploring whether the Fourier spectrum of the normal magnetic field on a simple boundary can be correlated with coil complexity
+- `synthetic_normal_fields/` Exploring whether the Fourier spectrum of the normal magnetic field on a simple boundary can be correlated with coil complexity
-- `qfb_optimization` refers to quasi-free-boundary, so stellarator optimization using the normal magnetic field as the degree of freedom.
+- `qfb_optimization/` refers to quasi-free-boundary, so stellarator optimization using the normal magnetic field as the degree of freedom.
 Folders starting with `fixb` or `freeb` contain the quasi free boundary optimization results at various points throughout development.
 Similar results can be optained by running `qfb_optimization/spec_fb_opt.py`.